 You’ll need an NIE (tax number) and a Spanish account to complete.
 You can authorise us or your lawyer with a power of attorney to handle admin if you’re abroad.
 Start this early to keep momentum.

-- Residency paths overview: [INTERNAL_LINK: Spanish residency options for property owners].
+- Residency paths overview: .

 3) Arrange finance and currency